 Our graduating students are hired into both academic and private sector positions.
 Recent placements include the University of Chicago, Yale, Stanford, Tufts, Ohio State, and Johns Hopkins.
 To learn more, see the Alumni page.

 For more information on applying (or reapplying) to the program, please contact Assistant Director Ana Karina Wildman at Ana_Wildman@brown.edu.

 For information on graduate admissions and financial assistance, please visit the Graduate School at Brown website.

-“The training program has provided me with both a strong foundation in anthropology and population and the skills for interdisciplinary work.
-I've really enjoyed the speaker series—the weekly colloquium and WGAP.
+“The training program provided me with both a strong foundation in Anthropology and population and the skills for interdisciplinary work.
+I really enjoyed the speaker series—the weekly colloquium and WGAP.
 They are a great opportunity to get exposure to new and interesting scholarship across all three fields.
-I feel the PSTC has been very valuable to developing my research both through the intellectual community and financial support.”
+I feel the PSTC was very valuable to developing my research both through the intellectual community and financial support.”

 Andrea Flores, '15, Adjunct Lecturer in Anthropology, Brown University (initial); Assistant Professor of Education, Brown University (current)